Geometric pressure for multimodal maps of the interval: Non-uniformly hyperbolic interval maps

 \

 Case 1.
-Consider an arbitrary interval $T$, shorter than $R/2$, whose end points $z_0, z'_0$ satisfy CE2* (remember that they need not be in $K$) with common constants $C$ and $\lambda$.
+Consider an arbitrary interval $T$ of length not bigger than $R$, whose end points $z_0, z'_0$ satisfy CE2* with common constants $R$, $C$ and $\lambda$.
 Consider $S\supset T$ its $1/2$-scaled neighbourhood in $\R$.
 Consider consecutive pull-backs $T_j$ of $T$ intersecting $K$ and accompanying pull-backs $S_j$ of $S$ until $S_n$ captures a critical value for the first time, for some $n=n_1$.
 By bounded distortion property Definition~\ref{distortion}, writing $T_n=[z_n,z'_n]$, we get

-Next, for a constant $C_1$ by Lemma~\ref{ad}
+Next, for a constant $C_1$ by Lemma~\ref{critical distortion}

 Here we also write $T_{n+1}=[z_{n+1},z'_{n+1}]$, but unlike before both $z_{n+1}$ and $z'_{n+1}$ can be $f^{n+1}$ pre-images of the same $z$ or $z'$, i.e. both can be $f$-pre-images of the same $z_n$ or $z'_n$.